 I believe that students can often be helped to gain confidence by breaking mathematical concepts down into simple steps.
 Where possible I link concepts to the real-world, as well as use puzzles in order to increase engagement levels.
 Students are more open in a 1-to-1 session and can't use some of the common avoidance tactics that occur in classrooms, so any issues can be readily identified.

 Although flexible in my approach, I tend to cover the current topic being seen at school.
-This allows me to both reinforce key concepts, help clear up any misconceptions students might have, as well as extend current learning (typically using problem solving past exam questions).
+This allows me to reinforce key concepts, help clear up any misconceptions students might have, as well as extend current learning (typically using problem solving past exam questions).
 Within sessions, I take time to fully fill any gaps in core mathematical knowledge that become apparent.
 I have developed an extensive library of hyper-linked resources on my laptop enabling me to cover any topic at short notice.

 Homework is a key part of tutoring for me.
 I use homework partly to consolidate the current topic being studied.
 However, I also use it as an opportunity to revise topics seen in previous sessions with me.
-By seeing a topics repeatedly over a number of weeks, students transfer this knowledge to their long term memories.
+By seeing a topic repeatedly over a number of weeks, students transfer this knowledge to their long term memories.